Blogs

 From Uncle Billy to public land

-The springs changed hands again when philanthropist Andrew Jackson Zilker acquired the area and in 1918 struck a deal with the Austin city government: he would sell the springs and 50 acres of his own land for $100,000, on the condition that it became a public park.
+Recognizing the area's recreational value, Zilker sold the land to the city of Austin for $100,000 on the condition that it become a public park.
 That transaction is the reason 800,000 people a year can access this water today.
 The bathhouse built on the property in 1947 underwent a decades-long, $8 million renovation that was completed in 2022.

 The springs' history as public space is not without complexity.
 Barton Springs Pool was racially segregated for decades, and the swim-ins held there were part of the broader effort to desegregate Austin's recreational facilities until the pool was finally integrated in 1962.